windmill-labs/windmilldocs/docs/reference/index.md

 left, in which case the Flow either passes the error to the [error handler](#error-handlers) if any, or fail the Flow itself.

-### State and Internal State
+### States

-An internal state is just a state which is meant to persist across distinct executions of the same Script.
+A state is an object stored as a resource of the resource type `state` which is meant to persist across distinct executions of the same Script.
 This is what enables Flows to watch for changes in most event watching scenarios.
 The pattern is as follows:

-- Retrieve the last internal state or, if undefined, assume it is the first execution.
+- Retrieve the last state or, if undefined, assume it is the first execution.
 - Retrieve the current state in the external system you are watching, e.g. the list of users having starred your repo or the maximum ID of posts on Hacker News.
 - Calculate the difference between the current state and the last internal state.
 This difference is what you will want to act upon.
-- Set the new internal state as the current state so that you do not process the elements you just processed.
+- Set the new state so that you do not process the elements you just processed.
 - Return the differences calculated previously so that you can process them in the next steps.
 You will likely want to [forloop](../flows/12_flow_loops.md) over the items and trigger